oasis-tcs/openc2-jadn/serialization-rules.md

 * The .ID suffix on Choice, Enumerated and Map types is ignored.

 Names for CBOR types are as shown in Concise Data Definition Language [CDDL].
-For structure types, arrays and maps are the only two representation formats, but they are used to specify four loosely distinguishable styles of composition:
+For structure types, arrays and maps are the only two representation formats, but they are used to specify four distinguishable styles of composition:
-* **vector**, an array of elements that are mostly of the same semantics.
+* **vector**, an array of elements that have the same semantics.
 * **record**, an array the elements of which have different, positionally defined semantics, as detailed in the data structure definition.
-* **table**, a map from a domain of map keys to a domain of map values, that are mostly of the same semantics.
+* **table**, a map from a domain of map keys to a domain of map values that have the same semantics.
-* **struct**, a map from a domain of map keys as defined by the specification to a domain of map values the semantics of each of which is bound to a specific map key.
+* **struct**, a map from a domain of map keys as defined by the specification to a domain of map values that have semantics bound to the map key.

 | JADN Type | CBOR Serialization Requirement |
 | :--- | :--- |